AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_transit_gateway.html.markdown

 ### SNAT
 * `single_ip_snat` - (Optional) Enable "single_ip" mode Source NAT for this container.
 Valid values: true, false. **NOTE: Please see notes [here](#enable_snat-1) in regards to changes to this argument in R2.10.**

-### Misc.
+### Advanced Config
-* `allocate_new_eip` - (Optional) When value is false, reuse an idle address in Elastic IP pool for this gateway.
-Otherwise, allocate a new Elastic IP and use it for this gateway.
-Available in Controller 4.7+.
-Valid values: true, false.
-Default: true.
-Option not available for GCP, ARM and OCI gateways, they will automatically allocate new EIPs.
-* `eip` - (Optional) Required when `allocate_new_eip` is false.
-It uses the specified EIP for this gateway.
-Available in Controller version 4.7+.
-Only available for AWS.
-* `tag_list` - (Optional) Instance tag of cloud provider.
-Only supported for AWS.
-Example: ["key1:value1","key2:value2"].
 * `connected_transit` - (Optional) Specify Connected Transit status.
 If enabled, it allows spokes to run traffics to other spokes via transit gateway.
 Valid values: true, false.
 Default value: false.
+* `enable_advertise_transit_cidr` - (Optional) Switch to enable/disable advertise transit VPC network CIDR for a vgw connection.
+Available as of R2.6. **NOTE: If previously enabled through vgw_conn resource prior to provider version R2.6, please see notes [here](#cidr-advertising).**
+* `bgp_manual_spoke_advertise_cidrs` - (Optional) Intended CIDR list to advertise to VGW.
+Example: "10.2.0.0/16,10.4.0.0/16".
+Available as of R2.6. **NOTE: If previously enabled through vgw_conn resource prior to provider version R2.6, please see notes [here](#cidr-advertising).**
 * `enable_hybrid_connection` - (Optional) Sign of readiness for TGW connection.
 Only supported for AWS.
 Example: false.
 * `enable_firenet` - (Optional) Sign of readiness for FireNet connection.
 Valid values: true, false.
 Default value: false. **NOTE: If previously using an older provider version R2.5 where attribute name was `enable_firenet_interfaces`, please see notes [here](#enable_firenet-1).**

-* `enable_advertise_transit_cidr` - (Optional) Switch to enable/disable advertise transit VPC network CIDR for a vgw connection.
-Available as of R2.6. **NOTE: If previously enabled through vgw_conn resource prior to provider version R2.6, please see notes [here](#cidr-advertising).**
-* `bgp_manual_spoke_advertise_cidrs` - (Optional) Intended CIDR list to advertise to VGW.
-Example: "10.2.0.0/16,10.4.0.0/16".
-Available as of R2.6. **NOTE: If previously enabled through vgw_conn resource prior to provider version R2.6, please see notes [here](#cidr-advertising).**
+-> **NOTE:** Enabling FireNet will automatically enable hybrid connection.
+If `enable_firenet` is set to true, please set `enable_hybrid_connection` to true in the respective **aviatrix_transit_gateway** as well.

-* `enable_active_mesh` - (Optional) Switch to enable/disable Active Mesh Mode for Transit Gateway.
+* `enable_transit_firenet` - (Optional) Sign of readiness for transit FireNet connection.
 Valid values: true, false.
 Default value: false.

-* `enable_vpc_dns_server` - (Optional) Enable VPC DNS Server for Gateway.
-Currently only supports AWS.
-Valid values: true, false.
-Default value: false.
+### Encryption
 * `enable_encrypt_volume` - (Optional) Enable EBS volume encryption for Gateway.
 Only supports AWS.
 Valid values: true, false.
 Default value: false.
 * `customer_managed_keys` - (Optional and Sensitive) Customer managed key ID.

+### Route Customization
 * `customized_spoke_vpc_routes` - (Optional) A list of comma separated CIDRs to be customized for the spoke VPC routes.
 When configured, it will replace all learned routes in VPC routing tables, including RFC1918 and non-RFC1918 CIDRs.
 It applies to all spoke gateways attached to this transit gateway.
 Example: "10.0.0.0/116,10.2.0.0/16".
 * `filtered_spoke_vpc_routes` - (Optional) A list of comma separated CIDRs to be filtered from the spoke VPC route table.
 When configured, filtering CIDR(s) or it’s subnet will be deleted from VPC routing tables as well as from spoke gateway’s routing table.
 It applies to all spoke gateways attached to this transit gateway.
 Example: "10.2.0.0/116,10.3.0.0/16".
 * `excluded_advertised_spoke_routes` - (Optional) A list of comma separated CIDRs to be advertised to on-prem as 'Excluded CIDR List'.
 When configured, it inspects all the advertised CIDRs from its spoke gateways and remove those included in the 'Excluded CIDR List'.
 Example: "10.4.0.0/116,10.5.0.0/16".

+### Misc.
+* `allocate_new_eip` - (Optional) When value is false, reuse an idle address in Elastic IP pool for this gateway.
+Otherwise, allocate a new Elastic IP and use it for this gateway.
+Available in Controller 4.7+.
+Valid values: true, false.
+Default: true.
+Option not available for GCP, ARM and OCI gateways, they will automatically allocate new EIPs.
+* `eip` - (Optional) Required when `allocate_new_eip` is false.
+It uses the specified EIP for this gateway.
+Available in Controller version 4.7+.
+Only available for AWS.
-* `enable_transit_firenet` - (Optional) Sign of readiness for transit firenet connection.
+* `tag_list` - (Optional) Instance tag of cloud provider.
+Only supported for AWS.
+Example: ["key1:value1","key2:value2"].
+* `enable_active_mesh` - (Optional) Switch to enable/disable Active Mesh Mode for Transit Gateway.
+Valid values: true, false.
+Default value: false.
+* `enable_vpc_dns_server` - (Optional) Enable VPC DNS Server for Gateway.
+Currently only supports AWS.
 Valid values: true, false.
 Default value: false.

 ## Attribute Reference